 With SP-initiated logins, members access their organization website directly and see options to sign in using their enterprise SP account or their ArcGIS account.
 If the member selects the SP option, they are redirected to a web page (known as the enterprise's login manager) where they are prompted to enter their enterprise user name and password.
-Upon verification of the member’s login, the enterprise IDP informs ArcGIS Online of the verified identity for the member who is signing in, and the member is redirected back to their organization website.
+Upon verification of the member’s login, the enterprise IDP informs ArcGIS Online of the verified identity of the member who is signing in, and the member is redirected back to their organization website.

 If the member chooses the ArcGIS account option, the sign in page for the organization website appears.
 The member can then enter their ArcGIS user name and password to access the website.
 The ArcGIS account sign in option cannot be disabled.

-With IDP logins, members directly access their enterprise's login manager and sign in with their account.
+With IDP-initiated logins, members directly access their enterprise's login manager and sign in with their account.
 When the member submits their account information, the IDP sends the SAML response directly to ArcGIS Online.
 The member is then signed in and redirected to their organization website where they can immediately access resources without having to sign in to the organization again.

 The option to sign in using an ArcGIS account directly from the enterprise's login manager is not available with IDP logins.
 To sign in to the organization using ArcGIS accounts, members need to access their organization website directly.